-Melbourne Design week is focused on a central imperative, “Design the world you want”, considering how, through the pillars of transparency, currency and legacy, we can use design to create a better world.
+Melbourne Design Week is focused on a central invitation, “Design the world you want”, considering how, through the pillars of transparency, currency and legacy, we can use design to create a better world.
 During Design Week, Woods Bagot Associate Phoebe Settle will join a panel of industry experts to discuss the designer’s role in the chain of custody of products and materials.

 What is “chain of custody” and how does it apply to the architecture industry?